 Car Buying Trends

 Buying cars used to be simple.
-You went down to your local dealership, had a look at the cars, drove a few of them around and then you bought one.
-Of course, you can still buy a car this way; however, now consumers do as much as possible online before making their final decision.
-With major technological changes affecting the way we search for products and buy them, let alone the changes they are creating within cars themselves, the way cars are bought is becoming a very different experience altogether.
+You went down to your local dealership, had a look at the cars, drove a few of them around with a friendly car salesman and then you bought one.
+Of course, you can still buy a car this way; however, now consumers do more than ever online before making their final decision.
+With major technological and macro changes affecting the way we search for products and buy them, let alone the changes they are creating within cars themselves, the way cars are bought is becoming a very different experience altogether.

-With the vast number of competitors available via increasingly accurate internet searching and social media, consumers are becoming pickier about what they buy and from whom.
+With the vast number of competitors available via increasingly accurate online search and social media, consumers are becoming pickier about what they buy and from whom.
 Options for car personalisation, thousands of online reviews, pictures, test-drives and even virtual reality experiences, consumers can now gather more information about their potential purchase than they have ever before.

-The growth of comparison websites also means that the buyer can now purchase the best deal out there with just a few swipes of a finger or click of a button, and the revolution of the interactive mobile device in recent years means this process is being sped up and narrowed down even further.
+The growth of comparison websites (car leasing and used car sales) also means that the buyer can now purchase the best deal out there with just a few swipes of a finger or click of a button, and the revolution of the interactive mobile device in recent years means this process is being sped up and narrowed down even further.

 Furthermore, increasing numbers of car manufacturers are now offering customers a bespoke, design and configuration service rather than simple colour choices and tints.
 Aside from making the buying process even more personal for the consumer, this innovation also means that even more sales could potentially be taken away from standard dealerships and external online car sellers.
 Yet, if dealerships and independent online car sellers can implement some kind of integrated customisation option, then this could help remedy the potential loss of customers and income from car sales directly to the manufacturers.